-We asked some of our favorite travel bloggers to share the best towns in Croatia that you must visit.
+We asked some of our favorite travel bloggers to share the best hidden gems in Croatia that you must visit.
 We wanted to learn more about these small Croatian towns and cities.
 Hopefully, this will help you plan your trip to discover some of the hidden gems Croatia has to offer.
-If there’s anything we learned from traveling for 15-months straight, it’s that these off-the-beaten-path towns are often the best spots to visit.
+If there’s anything we learned from traveling for 15 months straight, it’s that these off-the-beaten-path towns are often the best spots to visit.
 Now more than ever, especially considering the fact that you can explore them without all the crowds!

 This article may contain affiliate/compensated links.
 For more information, please see our disclaimer here.
 We take all the efforts necessary to ensure the information included in this post is accurate, correct and current, sometimes, things just change!
 Travel information like opening hours, business operations and prices may change.
 If you find anything in this post that is incorrect or outdated, please let me know in the comments so I can update it for other readers.
 Cheers!